2014 Odesa clashes: Prelude

 On 26 January 2014, during the Euromaidan protests, up to 2,000 pro-Maidan protesters marched on the regional state administration (RSA) building in Odesa, but were repelled by anti-Maidan activists and municipal barricades.
 Odesa municipal administration fortified the building with concrete blocks to prevent further incursions on 28 January.
 Confrontations between Euromaidan and Anti-Maidan protesters continued over the next month, and on 19 February, about 100 unidentified men wearing masks and helmets, and armed with baseball bats, assaulted a pro-Maidan demonstration.
 Three journalists and two cameramen were injured in the clashes.
 A number of Russian nationalist groups such as the Odesskaya Druzhina were active throughout the period and actively supported by senior Russian politicians such as Sergey Glazyev.
 Ukrainian Nationalist groups such as Right Sector, Misanthropic Division, and the Social-National Assembly were also simultaneously active, in opposition to the pro-Russian groups.

 The Euromaidan protests culminated in the February 2014 Revolution of Dignity, when president Viktor Yanukovych fled the capital and was removed from office by parliament.
 Police reported that 5,000–20,000 participated in a pro-Russian demonstration in Odesa on 1 March.

 On 3 March, 200–500 pro-Russian demonstrators attempted to seize the Odesa Oblast Council building while it was holding a session.
-They replaced the Ukrainian flag with a Russian flag and demanded a referendum on the establishment of an "Odesa Autonomous Republic".
+They replaced the Ukrainian flag with a Russian flag and demanded a referendum on the establishment of an "Odessa Autonomous Republic".
 The Council adopted a motion in which it condemned extremism and any attempt to breach the territorial integrity of Ukraine.

 Meanwhile, several competing pro-revolution demonstrations were held in the city.
 On 30 March, a 5,000-strong pro-revolution protest was held in Odesa.

 On 30 March, Russian ultranationalist Anton Rayevsky was arrested and deported from the city for organizing pro-Russian subversive groups, allegedly for the Russian government.
 Materials confiscated from Rayevsky called for the destruction of Ukrainians and Jews in the region, and for Russian military intervention.

-An 'Odesa People's Republic' was proclaimed by an internet group in Odesa Oblast on 16 April.
+An 'Odessa People's Republic' was proclaimed by an internet group in Odesa Oblast on 16 April.
 Members of the Odesa anti-Maidan protest group later swore that they made no such declaration, and the leaders of the group said they had only heard about it through the media.
 The OSCE Special Monitoring Mission to Ukraine later confirmed that the situation in Odesa remained calm.
 Local anti-Maidan and pro-Maidan leaders in Odesa Oblast voiced scepticism about the Geneva Statement on Ukraine on 20 April.
 The anti-Maidan leaders insisted that they aimed not at secession, but at the establishment of a wider federated state called 'Novorossiya' within Ukraine.

 A hand grenade was thrown from a passing car at a joint police–Maidan Self-Defense checkpoint outside Odesa on 25 April, injuring seven people, and causing heightened tensions in the region.